BartoszKopec/HtmlMakerKit/README.md

 ## HtmlMakerKit

-Set of tools that helps creating html elements dynamically in C# code with modifying
+Set of tools that helps creating html elements dynamically in C# code with modifying its attributes and inner content (text and children).

 ## Installation